open-telemetry/opentelemetry-cpp/README.md

 | macOS 10.15 (Xcode 12.2)                                            | Bazel         |
 | Windows Server 2019 (Visual Studio Enterprise 2019)                 | CMake, Bazel  |

-[1]: Bazel build is disabled for GCC 4.8, as GRPC library ( required by OTLP expoter) doesn't build with this compiler.
+[1]: Bazel build is disabled for GCC 4.8, as gRPC library (required by OTLP expoter) doesn't build with this compiler.
 CMake build won't build OTLP exporter with GCC 4.8.

 In general, the code shipped from this repository should build on all platforms